joshcastle/blog/2019/10/battleOfFallujahTough.md

 ## Lessons Learned

 * Always lift with your legs for fireman carries.
-I strained my traps something feirce by bending at the waste.
+I strained my traps something fierce by bending at the waste to lift.
 * Windbreaker for the win, really helped keep the beating rain and wind off me.
-* Never leave anyone behind, sometimes it even helps if you still end up loosing.
+* Never leave anyone behind, sometimes the cadre notices, and lessens the punishment for loosing.
+Anyways this is a TEAM event, it only matters what you do as a TEAM.

+ ## Stats
+ * 11 hours 20 minutes
+ * 14.16 Miles
+ * 2,139 ft of elevation gain

 ## What's Next?
+* Battle of Fallujah light in about 4 hours